Frederick County, Virginia

 • Present: Frederick County continues to grow in population and economic development.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Frederick County, Virginia.
+This timeline provides a concise overview of the key events in the history of Frederick County, Virginia.